ServiceNow¶

 - LC → ServiceNow:

-mirror_caseidempotently upserts a ServiceNow incident from a LimaCharlie Case, anchored on the incident's standardcorrelation_id/correlation_displayfields.
-Repeated calls update the same incident. - ServiceNow → LC:
+mirror_caseidempotently upserts a ServiceNow record from a LimaCharlie Case, anchored on the record's standardcorrelation_id/correlation_displayfields.
+Repeated calls update the same record. - ServiceNow → LC:

-pull_incident_changesreturns incidents updated since a watermark, normalized for feeding back into Cases.
+pull_incident_changesreturns records updated since a watermark, normalized for feeding back into Cases.
 Changes made by the integration's own user are excluded, breaking echo loops.

 Setup¶